 When it comes to driving engagement, gamification is one of the top strategies to make it happen.
 We love working on projects or with clients that include an element of gamification.
 It’s fun to get the creative juices flowing and connect with the target audience in a way that’s fun for them, too.
 When you think about gamification, is there a certain tactic that comes to mind for you?
 There are actually many creative outlets that will give your audience something fun to do while engaging with your brand and/or taking a desired action.

 Many trails create a game within a game by using elements like passports either year-round or for special events.
-Wine trails in the Finger Lakes often have holiday passports or special event passports where you get something at each stop, like an ornament or a unique food tasting.
+Wine trails in the Finger Lakes region of New York often have holiday passports or special event passports where you get something at each stop, like an ornament or a unique food tasting.